hbmartin/kirb/README.txt

 path = '.'
 watcher = kirb.Watcher(path)

-Watchers can specify FileSets, a group of files to watch for changes.
+Watchers can specify File Sets, a group of files to watch for changes.
-A FileSet must specify an output file and list a files to monitor: watcher.FileSet('styles.css', ['css/a.css', 'css/b.css'])
+A File Set must specify an output file and list a files to monitor: watcher.add_file_set('styles.css', ['css/a.css', 'css/b.css'])

 To start monitoring for file changes, call: watcher.start()
 After the watcher is started, all modes will also have an the callback: onchange(changed_files_path) <bool> (see below)

-To immediately apply the operations and callbacks to all FileSets without waiting for a file to change: watcher.compile()
+To immediately apply the operations and callbacks to all File Sets without waiting for a file to change: watcher.compile()

 # Mirrored Builds
-FileSets can used to create MirrorSets.
-MirrorSets are useful for building variations of the main file set, i.e. for themes or customer specific builds MirrorSets assume that there is an identical tree structure to the file set, with files that may be overriden in the mirror directory.
+File Sets can used to create Mirror Sets.
+Mirror Sets are useful for building variations of the main file set, i.e. for themes or customer specific builds Mirror Sets assume that there is an identical tree structure to the file set, with files that may be overriden in the mirror directory.
 For example:
-my_project.MirrorSet('styles.css', 'customerA')
+my_project.add_mirror_set('styles.css', 'customerA')
-Now we are watching 'customerA/css/a.css' and 'customerA/css/b.css' (if they exist), and if not we are continuing to watch the original FileSet files (with original order preserved).
-Output for the MirrorSet wil be written to 'customerA/styles.css'.
-MirrorSet may also be passed an optional third argument, a list or MirrorSet only files to watch.
+Now we are watching 'customerA/css/a.css' and 'customerA/css/b.css' (if they exist), and if not we are continuing to watch the original File Set files (with original order preserved).
+Output for the Mirror Set wil be written to 'customerA/styles.css'.
+Mirror Set may also be passed an optional third argument, a list or Mirror Set only files to watch.

 # Modes and Callbacks
-A FileSet can be passed a third argument, a dict containing configuration and callbacks for various build stages: watcher.FileSet(out, js_paths, {'mode' : 'concat', 'onchange': js_lint})
+A File Set can be passed a third argument, a dict containing configuration and callbacks for various build stages: watcher.add_file_set(out, js_paths, {'mode' : 'concat', 'onchange': js_lint})

 Modes:
 * concat (default):
-  This mode reads the files in the FileSet line by line and writes them to the FileSet's out.
+  This mode reads the files in the File Set line by line and writes them to the File Set's out.
   Callbacks:
-    * each([out, files]) <list or bool>:
+    * each([out, files]) <list>:
       Return a list to modify the files used for concatenation This could be used when watching SCSS files to generate CSS if none is present (assume onchange callback already compiled the modified SCSS file), then return a list of css paths.
-      Return True to continue concatenation with original file list Return False to terminate before concatenation
     * line(str) <str>:
       Called during concatenation with line of original file Return value is written to concatenated final